By Clyde Hughes | AC JosepH Media

 Austin said in one event, they conducted a youth mock election where 12-year-old participants prepared speeches for their roles in government and ran for office.

 “Just about all of our politicians showed up to support them and we also had a live voting machine so the youth could see how voting really worked,” Austin said.
 “We are hoping to get rid of any negative thoughts that our youth wrestle with when it comes to reaching their goals.”

 In My CARE also provides help to single parents and grandparents raising children.

 “Our ultimate goal is to help our youth reach their full potential and to become productive citizens in society,” Austin said.
-“This is why we want them to know that the things that their growing pains are meant to strengthen them not to stop them and they can do anything they put their hearts mind and hands to.”
+“This is why we want them to know that their growing pains are meant to strengthen them, not to stop them, and they can do anything they put their hearts, minds and hands to.”

-Austin has won numerous awards for her work, including from the Atlantic City NAACP and Atlantic County’s annual Community Spirit Award during its Dr. Martin Luther King Jr. celebration.
+Austin has won numerous awards for her work, including those from the Atlantic City NAACP and the Atlantic County’s annual Community Spirit Award during its Dr. Martin Luther King Jr. celebration.